yaronelh/VirusTotalUploader/README.md

 ![screenshot2](assets/2.gif)

+in addition it is possible to send a file through a command line as follows VirusTotalUploader2.2.exe "E:\<path to file>\<fileName>"

 #### Contributing
 If you have any idea how to make this app better, please create pull request.
 If you find any bug, please create issue.